apacheignite/documentation/sql/distributed-dml-to-be-reviewe.md

 }
 [/block]
 However, once you decide to introduce a custom complex key and refer to its fields from DML statements you have to:
-- Define those fields in the `QueryEntity` the same way as you set fields of a value object type.
+- Define those fields in the `QueryEntity` the same way as you set fields for the value object.
 - Use the new configuration parameter `QueryEntitty.setKeyFields(..)` to distinguish key's fields from value's fields.

 The example below shows how to achieve this.